AWS HIPAA Compliance: Best Practices Checklist

 Amazon Web Services (AWS) is a cloud secure platform on which healthcare organizations can innovate.
 AWS offers an extensive AWS HIPAA services list to develop a highly scalable, secure, and fault tolerance solutions that can serve an unlimited number of healthcare use cases.

-In this article, we’re going to discuss the technical implementation of AWS HIPAA compliance requirements.
+In this article, we’re going to discuss the technical implementation of AWS HIPAA Compliance Requirements Checklist.

 Yes, in general, AWS is HIPAA compliant and can be used to build cloud-based systems that process, store and transmit electronic personal health information (ePHI).
 But just using AWS services doesn’t make your solutionit HIPAPA compliant directly.
 When your AWS-based system deals with ePHI, you must adhere to the AWS HIPAA security requirements and regulations.